 Historically, we have found that our hosts and students prefer to undertake placements in person.
 In the office, students can maximise their learning and exposure to other elements of the organisation, as well as expanding their professional network.

-Therefore, where it is safe to do so and as per government guidelines, students will complete their project in the host’s office, subject to the relevant health and safety measures being put in place by the organisation.
-We also offer a blended approach where at least 50% of the student’s work is completed from the office, but they can work the rest from home.
+Therefore, where it is safe to do so and as per government guidelines, students will ideally complete their project in the host’s office, subject to the relevant health and safety measures being put in place by the organisation.
+We also offer a blended approach where at least 50% of the student’s work is completed from the office, and the rest from home.
+However, we can accept 100% remote placements on a case by case basis.

 How students are recruited

-The Micro-Placement team does all the recruitment for you, from a pool of students whom have gone through a rigorous process including an application form, assessment centre and interview.
+The Micro-Placement team does all the recruitment for you, from a pool of students whom have gone through a rigorous process including:

 - A mandatory workshop on CVs, applications, and Cover Letters prior to submitting applications